ejona86/taus/README.md

 This mod was originally created as a training aid.
 When used with the twoplayer mod it can level the playing field.

+## Save Highscores

+The save-highscores mod changes the mapper of the Tetris ROM to include save-RAM and keeps the high scores in that battery-backed RAM.

 ## Player ID

 [![In-game](media/playerid-ingame.thumb.png)](media/playerid-ingame.aspect.png)